rrich-kray/react-portfolio/README.md

 # React Portfolio

-This repository contains the source code for my React Portfolio project.
+This repository contains the source code for my React Portfolio.

 ## Table of Contents